twbs/rfs/README.md

 ## Best practices

-- Remember to set RFS on your font size of your `html` or `body` (especially if the minimum font size is lowered), otherwise some text may not dynamically rescale.
-Note that setting RFS on `html` can influence the value of `rem`.
+- Don't set RFS on the `html` element, because this influences the value of `rem` and could lead to unexpected results.
 - Always set your line-heights relative (in `em` or unitless).
 - More tips and tricks with examples can be found [here](https://medium.com/@martijn.cuppens/magic-font-resizing-with-rfs-b5d781296dd6) (written when only the SCSS version was made).